The bee kingdom in South Carolina can get quite complex when you’re talking about the different types of bees that reside within the state borders.

 Bees make honey from flower nectar and store it for later use.
 A single colony may produce up to 100 pounds of honey each year!
 There are 14 types of bees found in South Carolina.

 There are 14 types of bees in South Carolina.
-The first type is the giant carpenter bee, which has been around since the late 1800s.
+The first type is the giant carpenter bee, which has existed since the late 1800s.

 These large black types of bees in South Carolina with red and yellow stripes can be found by trees, and they’re known to nest underground and make their homes out of wood.